Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 The sunny days in Florida are perfect for a round of golf.

-There are multiple choices of courses with all different prices, including Dubsdread, Shingle Creek Golf Course and North Shore Golf Club.
+There are multiple choices of courses with all different prices, including Dubsdread, Shingle Creek Golf Club, and North Shore Golf Club.

 Disney even has their own golf course that you can play on, so pack your clubs!